dwyl/process-handbook/how-to-create-personas.md

 ### What?

-A persona is a fictional character created to represent a user type that might use a product in a similar way.
+A persona is _usually_<sup>1</sup> a fictional character created to represent the type of person that is using the product in a particular way.
 The format in which they are written can vary according to the needs of the project, this readme will focus on ["proto personas"](http://uxmag.com/articles/using-proto-personas-for-executive-alignment).
 Proto personas are ideal for projects that are short of time / allocated resources